reidjs/markdown-tweet-scheduler/README.md

    - API_SECRET_KEY (known as consumer_secret in twitter API)
    - ACCESS_TOKEN
    - ACCESS_TOKEN_SECRET

+## Scheduling Tweets
+**By Queue**
+1. Create a markdown file in the `./tweets/` folder with a name starting with `q-` for example, `q-1.md` or `q-84.md`
+2. Commit the file(s) and push to the remote repo.
+When the daily action runs, the first queued tweet in alphanumeric order should be posted.

+**By Date**
-4. Create a markdown file in the `./tweets/` folder with tomorrow's date in `YYYY-Mon-DD` format, for example, `2021-Sep-05.md`, and write the content of your tweet in it.
+1. Create a markdown file in the `./tweets/` folder with tomorrow's date in `YYYY-Mon-DD` format, for example, `2021-Sep-05.md`, and write the content of your tweet in it.
-5. Commit the markdown file and it should post on the date specified in the filename.
+2. Commit the file(s) and push to the remote repo.
+When the daily action runs on the specified date, the tweet should be posted.

+**Both**
+If you have both date specified and queue specified posts in the `tweets` folder, date specified tweets will take precedence.
+I.e., the queued tweet(s) will wait until the next day in which there isn't a date specified tweet to post.
+Only one tweet may be posted by day, by design.

 ## Why
 - View, edit, and post your tweets without logging into twitter manually